tilt-dev/tilt.build/blog/_posts/2022-04-26-secret-management-the-soft-way.md

 Secrets.
 Security best-practices mandate that they stay away from the code—or else!
 And that’s what we did for a long time.

 But since the emergence of [GitOps] as the hot new flavour of CI/CD, we have decided that we want to ship everything together, and I mean everything: the applications, their configs and environment - all in one conveniently accessible lump.
 The idea of GitOps is straightforward: Let’s presuppose you have a system like Kubernetes that manages an environment, whom you can feed a desired state and let it take care of the minute details of provisioning and configuring to bring your current into the desired state.
-To see the desired state, retrace the previous state, and gather multiple distributed changes into one consistent state, we can use an old friend: Git.
-It already comes with convenient features like persistent history and access control.
-Devs and Ops teams can collaborate on the same repository to make sure the applications and environments themselves are correctly configured before deployment even starts.
+We can then store all the state definitions we have requested in Git, so we can retrace our steps at a later time.
+Since Git already comes with convenient features like a persistent history and access control, devs and ops teams can collaborate on the same repository to make sure the applications and environments themselves are correctly configured before deployment even starts.

 So what does that mean for Secrets?
-Well, let’s be clear first: Kubernetes secrets are not secret.
-They are at best obfuscated, but everyone who has access to a namespace or cluster, can read and decode all the secrets they contain.
+Well, let’s be clear first: [Kubernetes secrets][k8s-secrets] are not secret.
+They are at best obfuscated, but everyone who has access to a namespace or cluster, can read and decode all the secrets it contains.
 The solution seems simple: Just don’t give devs access to the cluster.
 They can manipulate the state of the cluster by adding things to the GitOps repository.
 But that doesn't really solve the problem.
-If everything that lives on the cluster also lives in the repository, everyone who has access to it also has access to the secrets.
+If everything that lives on the cluster also lives in the repository, everyone who has access to it, also has access to the secrets.
-One way could be to even further remove the devs, by not even giving them direct access, instead have an automated pipeline picup their relevant manifests from another repo and move them into the GitOps repo.
+One way could be to even further remove the devs, by not even giving them direct access, instead have an automated pipeline pick up their relevant manifests from another repo and move them into the GitOps repo.
 Once I helped set up this architecture for a client, but I found this approach quite unwieldy.
 It also scaled poorly.
 This solution only focused on keeping ops components secure, but neglected developer experience causing lots of unnecessary friction between dev and ops teams.